Options Profit Calculator

 Strategy Summary

-Entry cost or credit, max profit, max loss, breakeven prices at expiration, and probability of profit, all in a single row of cards above the chart.
+Entry cost or credit (with commissions), max profit, max loss, return on risk, breakeven prices with the nearest required move in percent, and probability of profit, all in a single row of cards above the chart.

 Position Greeks

 Delta shows net directional exposure in share equivalents.
 Gamma is how fast delta changes per dollar move.
 Theta is daily time decay.
-Vega measures sensitivity to a 1% IV change.
+Vega measures sensitivity to a 1% IV change, and rho to a 1% rate change.
+Expand the per-leg table to see each leg’s contribution.

 Select any strategy from the template dropdown to pre-fill the legs, then edit the strikes, premium, and contract count to match your exact trade.
-Every strategy below is a one-click preset.
+The calculator also auto-detects what you have built, so a long stock leg plus a short call badges itself as a covered call.
 For the full mechanics behind each one, see our companion guides on iron condor vs. iron butterfly, the jade lizard, poor man’s covered call, and the wheel strategy.

 Bullish